NyanKiyoshi/pytest-django-queries/docs/usage.rst

     Render the results as HTML instead of a raw table.

     Options:
         -o                      The path to save the HTML file into django-queries.html by default.
                                 You can pass a dash (-) to write to stdout as well.

-        --template INTEGER
+        --template JINJA2_FILE  Use a custom jinja2 template for rendering HTML results.

         --help                  Show this message and exit.

 The SHOW Command